Isaac-Shuman/bite_brief2/README.txt

 "proxy": "http://localhost:3001" //This line suddenly stopped working for me, so I added
                                     // src/setupProxy.js

-If you're running this on Windows, MAKE A DATABASE prior to running the script.
-Try and use WSL if you can.
-Isaac can help you with this.
+MAKE A DATABASE prior to running the script.
+If you're on Windows, Isaac can help you with this.
+If you're on Linux or WSL, run: usr/local/mysql/bin/mysql -u root -e "CREATE DATABASE IF NOT EXISTS default_db" -p

 - Ignore the Sql_functions.js file: I was trying to make a class to encapsulate all DB interaction, but my functions would return null before the query was